Vignesh131096/Smart-Quiz-Generator/README.md

 ✅ Instant Results & Feedback
 After submission, answers are highlighted — ✅ correct in green, ❌ wrong/unattended in red — with smooth transitions and an easy navigation back to home.

+✅ Dark/ Light Theme
+The Ui will be automatically changed inbetween light / dark theme by clicking simple button (🌙)